WebAssembly/component-model/design/mvp/FutureFeatures.md

 between a component and the host (which often must use a fixed ABI for calling to and from the statically-compiled host implementation language).
 See [`list.lift_canon` and `list.lower_canon`] for more details.

-## Shared-some-things linking via "adapter modules"

-The original [Interface Types proposal] and the re-layered [Module Linking proposal] both included an "adapter module" definition that allowed import and export of both Core WebAssembly and Component Model Definitions and thus did not establish a shared-nothing boundary.
-Since [component invariants] and [GC-free runtime instantiation] both require a shared-nothing boundary, two distinct "component" and "adapter module" concepts would need to be defined, with all their own distinct types, index spaces, etc. Having both features in the MVP adds non-trivial implementation complexity over having just one.
-Additionally, having two similar-but-different, partially-overlapping concepts makes the whole proposal harder to explain.
-Thus, the MVP drops the concept of "adapter modules", including only shared-nothing "components".
-However, if concrete future use cases emerged for creating modules that partially used shared-nothing component values and partially shared linear memory, "adapter modules" could be added as a future feature.

 ## Shared-everything Module Linking in Core WebAssembly